AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 The application may be running on top of an embedded operating system, such as an embedded Linux, or directly on bare metal.
-And the application domain can range from small entities such as firmware or device controllers to flight management system, communication based train control systems, or advanced driver assistance systems.
+And the application domain can range from small entities such as firmware or device controllers to flight management systems, communication based train control systems, or advanced driver assistance systems.

 The GNAT Toolchain